- Tuition and fees for incoming, full-time (7-18 credits) MPH students per quarter for the 2018-2019 academic year are:

 - be registered with the Selective Service (if required).

-- be making satisfactory academic progress (according to the Office of Financial Aid) towards a degree.
+- be making satisfactory academic progress (according to the Office of Financial Aid) towards a degree (if already enrolled).

 - provide financial information as required.